BigSamBuilds/TrustLock/README.md

 2. Follow the on-screen instructions to set up your password manager.

 ## Contributing
 We welcome contributions from the community!
-To contribute to the Open Source Advanced Password Manager, please follow these steps:
+To contribute to the Trust Lock, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: